pub struct Timer { /* private fields */ }Expand description

 This method does not panic.
 For a version of this method that panics

-rather than returning an error, see Timer::sleep
+rather than returning an error, see Timer::sleep.

 Sourcepub fn sleep_ticks(&self, ticks: u64) -> Sleep<'_> ⓘ